frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 He said he was "a model of a bishop that prays"---the first task (Pope Francis, *Homily,* May 18, 2020).

 John Paul told the story of how when he was a kid his mother had passed away.
-Then his brother at the age of 11 passed away when Pope John Paul was 11.
+Then his brother at the age of \[26\] passed away when Pope John Paul was 11.

 He was left with his father, and he talks about how he found his father on his knees in the middle of the night praying beside his bed.
 He said, "This example of my father was like the first seminary for me.
 The power of prayer, the importance of prayer.
-I saw it lived out in my father\'s life."
+I saw it lived out in my father's life" (*cf*.
+Jason Evert, *Saint John Paul The Great: His Five Loves*).

 We can imagine his father kneeling beside his bed in the middle of the night praying\...well, he was not praying that Manchester United would win the Champions League.

 There's a great message there for fathers, for mothers, to be souls of prayer.
 That father did not know that God was using his example of piety and of virtue to form a future pope, one of the greatest popes in history and a great saint.
-There\'s a challenge there for each one of us.
+There's a challenge there for each one of us.

-St. Josemaría liked to encourage everyone in contact with the spirit of Opus Dei to pray very much for the Pope, and "to love the Pope ardently, whoever he might be, for the simple and sublime reason that he is the vicar of Christ, His visible representative on earth."
+St. Josemaría liked to encourage everyone in contact with the spirit of Opus Dei to pray very much for the Pope, and to love the Pope ardently, whoever he might be, for the simple and sublime reason that he is the vicar of Christ on earth, His visible representative (*cf*.
+Josemaría Escrivá, *The Forge*, Point 134).

 When John Paul passed, Bishop Javier Echevarría, the Prelate of Opus Dei, said: "We know the enormous spiritual and moral prestige that the Holy Father had throughout the whole world.